-The present invention also provides a solution which may be used to serve several marine vessel, unlike prior art systems that require a one-to-one mapping.
-By the present invention several self-driving battery assemblies may go to and from different marine vessels at the same time.
+The present invention also provides a solution that may be used to serve several marine vessel, unlike prior art systems that require a one-to-one mapping.
+By the present invention, several selfdriving battery assemblies may go to and from different marine vessels at the same time.

-Further preferable features and advantageous details of the present invention will appear from the following example description, claims and attached drawings.
+Further preferable features and advantageous details of the present invention will appear fromthe following example description, claims and attached drawings.